fiixlabs/fiix-integration-for-glass/README.md

 2 INTRODUCTION
 --------------

-MA for Glass is a Google Glass application prototype for use in conjunction with the Maintenance Assistant Computerized Maintenance Management System (MA CMMS).
-MA Glass is capable of viewing active work orders, tasks, scheduled maintenance, and assets, as well as generating new assets and work orders, linked to the paired CMMS.
-It is meant as a tool for maintenance staff during maintenance and walking, as a mobile, hands-free alternative to the MA Mobile App and the browser CMMS.
+Fiix integration for Glass is a Google Glass application prototype for use in conjunction with Fiix.
+Fiix integration for Glass is capable of viewing active work orders, tasks, scheduled maintenance, and assets, as well as generating new assets and work orders, linked to the paired CMMS.
+It is meant as a tool for maintenance staff during maintenance and walking, as a mobile, hands-free alternative to the Fiix mobile app and the browser CMMS.

 Glass is a trademark of Google Inc.